Shaheen Shah Afridi: Early and personal life

+into a family belonging to the Zakhakhel Afridi tribe of the Pashtuns.
+He grew up in his native Landi Kotal.
+He is the youngest of seven brothers; his eldest brother, 15 years his senior, is Riaz Afridi who played a solitary Test match for Pakistan in 2004.
+His cousin Yasir Afridi is a professional footballer who has represented the Pakistan national football team.

 In March 2021, Afridi got engaged to Shahid Afridi's daughter Ansha Afridi.
+On 3 February 2023, they married in a private nikah ceremony.
+On 24 August 2024, their first child was born, a son named Aliyaar Afridi.

-In July 2022, Afridi was made an honorary Deputy Superintendent of the Police (DSP) rank in the KPK Police as a goodwill ambassador.
+In July 2022, Afridi was made an honorary Deputy Superintendent of the Police (DSP) rank in the KP Police as a goodwill ambassador.

 In January 2023, it was announced that Afridi would design Lahore Qalandars' new kits for the 2023 PSL.

-On 3 February 2023, he married Ansha Afridi in a private nikah ceremony.

-Early life and career
+Youth career

-Afridi belongs to the Zakhakhel Afridi tribe of the Pashtuns.
-He grew up in Landi Kotal, a town in Khyber District, Pakistan, on the border with Afghanistan.
-He is the youngest of seven brothers; his eldest brother, 15 years his senior, is Riaz Afridi who played a solitary Test match for Pakistan in 2004.
 Shaheen started his cricket career from the Tatara Ground in Landi Kotal, which is named after the nearby Tatara hills.
 Riaz Afridi introduced Shaheen to hard-ball cricket at the FATA Under-16 trials in 2015, with Shaheen having played only tennis-ball cricket until then.
 Success at this level led to Shaheen being selected for the Under-16 tour of Australia in November 2015, where he played his part with four wickets in the 2–1 victories in the One-Day and Twenty20 series.